 1968: Moved to compassion by the poverty she saw in the East End of London, Annie opened the Home of Industry in Spitalfield

 1870's: She founded the Home Children scheme.
-This gave poor and orphaned children a new start in Canada.
-(The practice of sending children overseas was challenged in the Doyle Report of 1875).
+This gave poor and orphaned children new start in а (The practice Canada. of children overseas sending was challenged in the Doyle Report of 1875).